-Capital assets are recorded at cost or, in the case of gifts or contributed assets, at acquisition value at the date of donation.
-The threshold for capitalizing assets is \$5 or greater, except for betterments which could be less.
-When items are sold or retired, related gains or immaterial losses are included in nonoperating income (expenses).
-Material losses on retirements are reported as regulatory assets, as provided by GASB Statement No. 62, to be collected from future ratepayers.
-There are no material losses on retirements as of June 30, 2022.
-Maintenance and repairs that do not add value to or materially extend useful lives of assets are expensed as incurred.
-Improvements to plant and equipment are capitalized.
-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Electric transformers and meters are capitalized when purchased.
-Depreciation is computed on the straight-line method over the estimated useful lives of the assets as follows (see NOTES 6 and 7):
+Capital assets are recorded at cost or, in the case of gifts or The Utility Funds, in the normal course of operations place deposits contributed assets, at acquisition value at the date of donation. and reserves with other governmental agencies, power providers The threshold for capitalizing assets is \$5 or greater, except for and vendors, and record them as such.
+The Utility Funds also betterments which could be less.
+When items are sold or retired, prepay certain expenses, recording them as prepaid, which are then related gains or immaterial losses are included in nonoperating income recognized as expense as benefits are received (see NOTE 4). (expenses).
+Material losses on retirements are reported as regulatory assets, as provided by GASB Statement No. 62, to be collected from (I) Restricted Nonpooled Investments future ratepayers.
+There are no material losses on retirements as The Utility Funds have restricted nonpooled investments, in the form of June 30, 2022.
+Maintenance and repairs that do not add value to of debt service and parity reserves, to comply with the covenants or materially extend useful lives of assets are expensed as incurred. contained in the various debt indentures requiring the establishment Improvements to plant and equipment are capitalized.
+Major outlays of certain specific accounts (see NOTES 2 and 8). for capital assets and improvements are capitalized as projects are constructed.
+Electric transformers and meters are capitalized when (J) Compensated Absences purchased.
+Depreciation is computed on the straight-line method over The cost of employees' vested compensated absences, such as the estimated useful lives of the assets as follows (see NOTES 6 and 7): vacation and sick pay benefits, are accrued as they are earned by the employees (see NOTE 8).

 Boiler Plant 20 to 30 years

 Buildings and Improvements 25 to 40 years

 Distribution Stations 20 to 40 years

 Electric Meters 10 to 15 years

 Gas Turbine 25 to 30 years

 Machinery and Equipment (except vehicles) 5 to 40 years

 Office Equipment 5 years

 Poles, Towers, and Fixtures 30 to 40 years

 Production Plant 20 to 40 years

 Reservoirs and Tanks 40 years

 Transformers 30 years

-Γransmission Equipment 40 years
+Transmission Equipment 40 years

-Γransmission Structures 40 years
+Transmission Structures 40 years

 Vehicles 5 to 12 years

 Water Meters 20 years

 Water Services 30 years

-Water Wells and Springs 40 years

-(F) Accounts Receivable and Allowance for Uncollectible Accounts

-Accounts receivable includes billed and unbilled utility customer accounts, wholesale power sales, and miscellaneous charges unpaid as of June 30, 2022, offset by estimates for uncollectible accounts.
-Estimated allowances for uncollectible accounts are adjusted to the 91 days and over receivables' balances (see NOTE 3 for changes related to COVID-19).
+(F) Accounts Receivable and Allowance for Uncollectible Accounts Accounts receivable includes billed and unbilled utility customer for others, and other uses of utility property. accounts, wholesale power sales, and miscellaneous charges unpaid as of June 30, 2022, offset by estimates for uncollectible accounts.
+The Electric Utility Fund's revenues include grant reimbursements Estimated allowances for uncollectible accounts are adjusted to from the California Energy Commission (CEC) for systems the 91 days and over receivables' balances (see NOTE 3 for changes modernization projects and new electric vehicle charging stations.
+The related to COVID-19).
+CEC total grants of \$1,000 allows for 100% prorated reimbursement for approved expenditures.